 Write a series of scenes about your character’s return to the pen/fiddle/garden.
 Start with the moment in which she first realizes will never feel fulfilled until she gets back to her keyboard/easel/pastry board.
 Next, have her act on that epiphany: Does she just walk away from her current life?
 At what expense?
 Or does she try to integrate her art into her non-art circumstances?
 And how does that work out?
 (Use this opportunity to create big trouble for your character, as someone in her life is likely to rise up and complicate her new-found decision, if not block her creative path altogether!)

-Personally, I’m not big on writing (or reading) about romance.
+Personally, I’m not big on writing (or reading) about romance or romantic writing prompts.
 But I am deeply interested in how people—fictional and actual—conduct their creative lives.
 So, if this idea sounds good to you, and you find it has legs, let me know when your novel or memoir about reviving a creative life is published.
 I’ll be first in the pre-order line at Amazon.
 Because I am always delighted to read a tale about the hot, sweaty pursuit of a tall, dark, handsome life in the arts.